 Hardness.
-Both (weighted) sum-of-pairs alignment and tree alignment are NP-hard optimization problems with respect to the number of sequences k (Wang and Jiang, 1994).
+Both (weighted) sum-of-pairs alignment and tree alignment are NP-hard optimization problems (see Section 10.5) with respect to the number of sequences k (Wang and Jiang, 1994).
 While we will not prove this, we give an intuitive argument why the problem is difficult.